 The guidance that follows is meant to communicate as clearly as possible the privacy policies contained in the Privacy Rule.
-For a particular segment in the Privacy Rule, the guidance will provide a brief explanation of the segment and how the Rule works, followed by a link to the "Frequently Asked Questions" about that provision.
-You can see all of the Privacy Rule "Frequently Asked Questions" if you CLICK HERE; or you can go to http://answers.hhs.gov/cgi-bin/hhs.cfg/php/enduser/std alp.php, then select "Privacy of Health Information/HIPAA" from the Category dropdown list and click the Search button.
+For a particular segment in the Privacy Rule, the guidance will provide a brief explanation of the segment and how the Rule works, followed by "Frequently Asked Questions" about that provision.
 The guidance does not address all of the relevant provisions in the Rule, although we anticipate adding segments in the future as we develop guidance on more Privacy Rule standards.
 We will also be adding to the "Frequently Asked Questions" on an ongoing basis as new questions arise.
 HHS plans to work expeditiously to address these additional questions to facilitate understanding of the Rule and to encourage voluntary compliance with its requirements.
 However, for a full understanding of one's rights and responsibilities under the Rule, it is important to consult the Rule itself.